-B. E. Wilson, Box 8004, 515.3665, beth\wilson@ncsu.edu, Parks, Recreation & Tourism Mgmt.
+J. C. Peel, Box 8004, 515.3663, judy\peel@ncsu.edu, Parks, Recreation & Tourism Mgmt.

-Professors: H. A. Devine, M. F. Floyd, K. A. Henderson, J. C. Peel, C. D. Siderelis, J. D. Wellman; Professors Emeriti: P. S. Rea, W. E. Smith, M. R. Warren Jr.; Associate Professors: A. Attarian, G. L. Brothers, C. Goode, L. D. Gustke, M. A. Kanters, Y. Leung, R. L. Moore, B. E. Wilson; Research Associate Professors: P. K. Baran; Associate Professors Emeriti: C. S. Love; Assistant Professors: J. Bocarro, J. Casper, E. Lindsay, R. W. Wade; Adjunct Assistant Professors: J. Fels
+Professors: H. A. Devine, M. F. Floyd, K. A. Henderson, J. C. Peel, C. D. Siderelis, J. D. Wellman; Professors Emeriti: P. S. Rea, M. R. Warren Jr.; Associate Professors: A. Attarian, G. L. Brothers, C. Goode, L. D. Gustke, M. A. Kanters, Y. Leung, R. L. Moore; Research Associate Professors: P. K. Baran; Associate Professors Emeriti: C. S. Love; Assistant Professors: J. Bocarro, J. Casper, H. Grappendorf, M. G. Harrolle, E. Lindsay, R. W. Wade; Adjunct Assistant Professors: J. Fels

 The Master's degree provides students the opportunity to develop and enhance their critical understanding of both the conceptual foundations of parks, recreation and tourism management and the procedures of systematic inquiry and critical problem solving as applied to planning and management issues.
-The department offers educational opportunities and resources for the preparation of professionals concerned with planning, organizing, managing and directing parks, recreation and tourism programs, areas and facilities.
+The department offers educational opportunities and resources for the preparation of professionals concerned with planning, organizing, managing and directing parks, recreation, sport, and tourism programs, areas, and facilities.
 The general emphasis areas at the Master's level include: parks and recreation management, tourism development and management, geographic information systems, recreational sport management, and natural resource recreation management.

-The doctoral students' programs of study are tailored to match their particular experiences and aspirations, and all doctoral programs will concentrate on one of three areas.
-All three concentrations operate within the framework of natural resource management and include park and recreation management, tourism policy and development, and spatial information systems and models.
+The doctoral students' programs of study are tailored to match their particular experiences and aspirations, and all doctoral programs will concentrate on one of four areas.
+All include a specialty area of park and recreation management, tourism management, spatial information systems, or sports management.

 Master's Degree Requirements: The M.S. degree requires 30 credit hours, of which six hours is Master's thesis research.
-The M.P.R.T.M. requires a minimum of 36 hours of course work, of which four hours is a Master's research project.
+The M.P.R.T.M. requires a minimum of 36 hours of course work, of which four hours is a Master's project.
 A minor is optional with the M.S. degree.
-The department offers a multiple Master's option with Public Administration which includes 48 hours of course work.
+The department offers a dual Master's option with Public Administration which includes 48 hours of course work.
 A Master of Natural Resources degree is also available.
 Master's application deadline is April 15 for U.S. students; March 1 for international students.
-This program has fall admission only.
-There are no spring admissions.
+This program has fall admission only; there are no spring admissions.

-Doctoral Degree Requirements: Although each doctoral course of study will be unique to the individual student, the normal course of study will include a minimum of 54 hours beyond the Master's.
-These credit hours are distributed among the core courses, statistics and research methods, a minor or substantive area, and the dissertation.
+Doctoral Degree Requirements: Although each doctoral course of study will be unique to the individual student, the usual course of study will include a minimum of 54 hours beyond the Master's.
+These credit hours are distributed among the core courses, statistics and research methods, a minor or substantive area consisting of 15 hours of course work approved by the student's faculty advisor, and the dissertation.
 Students will be expected to have completed a Master's degree, preferably one with a thesis.
-Students not possessing a Master's will have to demonstrate their ability to do graduate work prior to admission into the Ph.D. program as will those without research experience who will have to demonstrate an ability to produce scholarly work in PRTM.
-Doctoral application deadline is March 15 for U.S. students; March 1 for international students.
-This program has fall admission only.
-There are no spring admissions.
+Students not possessing a Master's will have to demonstrate their ability to do graduate work prior to admission into the Ph.D. program.
+Students without research experience will have to demonstrate an ability to produce scholarly work in PRTM.
+Doctoral application deadline is March 15 for U.S. students, March 1 for international students.
+This program has fall admission only; there are no spring admissions.